 Four County Players Board of Directors

-Edward Warwick White (Vice President of the Arts/Marketing Coordinator)
+Edward Warwick White (Vice President for the Arts)

 Hannah Vidaver (Treasurer)

 Tres is a teacher, actor, musician, and father.
-As a teacher, he has worked for twenty years with students from elementary through high school.
-He started acting ten years ago when his daughter begged him to perform with her on stage.
+As a teacher, he has worked with students from elementary through high school and is currently a math teacher at Village School.
+He started acting many years ago as an adult when his daughter begged him to perform with her on stage.
 Having found his passion, he has since worked in various roles and theaters in the Charlottesville community.
-From acting, singing, producing, and stage managing, to running a summer theater camp and serving on the Four County board of directors, Tres has done it all with a smile on his face.
+From acting, singing, producing, and stage managing, to directing Four County Players summer theater camps and serving on the Four County board of directors, Tres has done it all with a smile on his face.